American drivers have a fever, and the only prescription is more crossover utility vehicles. Or, at least, that’s what they think.

 If you thought the V60 was all flash and panache, you were wrong.
 The T6 version comes with 316 hp and 295 lb-ft of torque.
 That’s the turbocharged and supercharged engine we mentioned above.

-In an age when some production performance cars are making upwards of 800 hp, that might not sound like much, but that’s actually more power than many mainstream sporty coupes make, including the base Mustang, Camaro, Challenger, BRZ, and 86.
-I shouldn’t compare these types of vehicles, though—a different part of the market.
+In an age when some production performance cars are making upwards of 800 hp, that might not sound like much, but it’s actually more power than many mainstream sporty coupes make, including the base Mustang, Camaro, Challenger, BRZ, and 86.

 Still, the car feels fast, faster than many other cars that claim to be sporty or sports-car inspired or whatever other ways manufacturers try to make their vehicles sound fast and good to drive.